How to propagate houseplants

-- For stem cutting, use sharp scissors to snip off a leaf-covered stem.
-You're looking for a good bunch of leaves with about one to three inches of stem
+- For stem cuttings, use sharp scissors to snip off a leaf-covered stem.
+You're looking for a good bunch of leaves with about five centimetres of stem

 - For individual leaves, pluck leaves from the parent plant by twisting the leaf gently, close to the stem